MicrosoftDocs/azure-devops-docs/docs/pipelines/library/index.md

 *Library* is a collection of _shared_ build and release assets for a project.
 Assets defined in a library can be used in multiple build and release pipelines of the project.
-The **Library** tab can be accessed directly in the **Build &amp; Release** hub in Visual Studio Team Services (VSTS) and Team Foundation Server (TFS).
+The **Library** tab can be accessed directly in the **Pipelines** hub in Azure Pipelines and Team Foundation Server (TFS).

 At present, the library contains two types of assets: [variable groups](variable-groups.md) and [secure files](secure-files.md).

-> Variable groups are available to only release pipelines in VSTS and TFS 2017 and newer at present.
+> Variable groups are available to only release pipelines in Azure Pipelines and TFS 2017 and newer at present.
-Task groups and service connections are available to build and release pipelines in TFS 2015 and newer, and VSTS.
+Task groups and service connections are available to build and release pipelines in TFS 2015 and newer, and Azure Pipelines.

 <h2 id="security">Library Security</h2>